Improving the Utility of Differentially Private Clustering through Dynamical Processing: Morse Theory from a Dynamical System Perspective

 \subsection{Dynamical system perspective}

-Morse theory in itself is not directly applicable due to the difficulty of computing the $q$-th homology space $H_{q}(\cdot)$, for example.
-The generalized gradient vector fields originated by \cite{smale1961gradient} can help provide a way to compute it.
-Associated with the Morse function $\mathit{f}$, We can build the following generalized gradient system:
+Morse theory is not directly applicable due to the difficulty of computing the $q$-th homology space $H_{q}(\cdot)$, for example.
+The generalized gradient vector fields can help compute it \citep{rot2014morse}.
+Associated with the Morse function $\mathit{f}$, we can build the following generalized gradient system: